cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 ```

 ### Accessing team context

 Your bot can do more than send and receive messages in teams.
+For instance, it can also fetch the list of team members, including their profile information, as well as the list of channels.
 Visit the section on the [bot APIs](botapis.md) to learn more.